 Over-the-counter insecticides and sprays are a highly accessible option for controlling a cockroach problem in your home.
 They are commonly sold as liquids or aerosol sprays.

-These sprays and dust are meant to be placed within the cracks, crevices, and areas of your home that cockroaches are most likely to congregate so that cockroaches that come in contact with the product will be around it long enough to be absorbed.
+These sprays and dust are meant to be placed within the cracks, crevices, and areas of your home that cockroaches are most likely to congregate, so that cockroaches that come in contact with the product will be around it long enough to absorb it.

 Limitations To Using Over-The-Counter Insecticides